What is Amazon ACoS?

 Another tool worth looking at in a bit more depth is Sellics.

-Sellics have noticed a gap in the market, and come up with an ingenious platform to combine absolutely everything an FBA Amazon Seller needs to maximise sales, and streamline business operations.
+Sellics have noticed a gap in the market, and come up with an ingenious platform to combine absolutely everything an FBA Amazon Seller needs to maximize sales, and streamline business operations.

 Citing “Success on Amazon” as their strapline, Sellics are arguably promoting some pretty powerful tools in which to elevate your Amazon selling business.
 Let’s take a closer look.